hannahdesmond/mastery-curriculum/chapter6/README.md

 # Advanced Control Flow

+We've met the following kinds of object:

+* Integers
+* True and False
+* Nil
+* Floats
+* Strings

-We now have access to the following tools:
+And we the following tools:

 * Naming
 * Statements